-Lloyds TSB Rifle club is open to new members (whether bank employees or not), who shoot any discipline.
-We cannot currently offer club equipment, or expertise for anything other that .22 or .308 TR shooting 25yd smallbore (.22) and fullbore (.308) prone target rifle, as these are the disciplines most of our members shoot in.
+The dark Horse Rifle Club to new members who shoot any discipline.
+We cannot currently offer club equipment, or expertise for anything other that .22 or .308 TR shooting.
+25yd smallbore (.22) and fullbore (.308) prone target rifle, as these are the disciplines most of our members shoot in.
 Both beginners and more experienced shooters are welcome.
 We do have members who shoot other disciples, but we do not enter teams in these competitions.

 You would initially join as a probationary member, which lasts a minimum of three months, which is used by us to teach you basic shooting and range safety skills (although if you already hold an appropriate Firearms Certificate then this period can be reduced at the discretion of the committee).